 About Kim Victoria

-My jewellery practice is shaped by the built and natural environments: weathered rock, architectural silhouettes, and the unexpected details found in Australia’s wild landscapes.
-I am drawn to the tension between strength and softness, and to pieces that feel both grounded and quietly expressive.
+My jewellery practice is shaped by both the built and natural environments: weathered rock, architectural silhouettes, and the unexpected details found in Australia’s wild landscapes.
+I am drawn to the tension between strength and softness, and to pieces that feel both grounded and subtly expressive.

-With a background in Interior Design and Fine Art (majoring in Gold & Silversmithing), I create sculptural, refined jewellery using precious materials: recycled gold, Australian sapphires, Argyle Champagne Diamonds, and luminous Coober Pedy opals.
-Each stone is chosen for its character and origin.
-I prioritise local or as-ethical-as-possible sourcing.
-I also love it when people ask to see my gem collection :)
+With a background in Interior Design and Fine Art (majoring in Gold & Silversmithing), I create sculptural, refined jewellery using precious materials including recycled gold, Australian sapphires, Argyle Champagne diamonds, and luminous Coober Pedy opals.
+Each stone is chosen for its character and origin, with a focus on local and as-ethical-as-possible sourcing.

 The focus is always on longevity, wearability, and meaning.
-The designs are guided by a deep and enduring aesthetic, not by trends, and shaped with the intention that they will be worn and loved for many years to come.
+The designs are guided by a deep and enduring aesthetic rather than trends, and shaped with the intention that they will be worn and loved for many years to come.

-Some people find what they are looking for in the studio collection.
-Others come with a story, a stone, or an idea they want to bring into being.
+Some people find what they are looking for within the studio collection.
+Others arrive with a story, a stone, or an idea they would like to bring into being.
 That is where the bespoke process begins.

-You are warmly invited to book a visit to my beloved Brunswick East studio, to explore the collection and talk through ideas.
+You are warmly invited to visit my beloved Brunswick East studio to explore the collection and talk through ideas.
 I aim to make jewellery that honours memory, place, and material.
 It would be a privilege to make it with you.

 I acknowledge the Wurundjeri Woi-Wurrung people as the Traditional Custodians of the lands and waters on which I gratefully live and work.
 I respectfully recognise Aboriginal and Torres Strait Islander people and their Elders past and present.